 - Alyeska Resort— A plethora of holiday ski and snowboard camps are happening at Alaska’s biggest ski area.
 Kids 6-12 can choose a 3-day camp to improve skills, meet new kids, and explore the slopes of Alyeska.
 A variety of options and pricing, starting at $99.

 - Hilltop Ski Area-– Located right in Anchorage, Hilltop has taught hundreds of kids to ski and ride, and holiday break is a great way to start.
-Day camps give the lessons, lunch, and free ski time, starting at $100/day.
+Day camps give the lessons, lunch, and free ski time for a reasonable price, too.

 - Anchorage Museum at Rasmuson Center — Winter Break Workshops are the perfect way to spend a winter day at the museum.
 Three hours of hands-on learning — about the solar system, camouflage, and crafting your own way.
-Set in two sessions for younger and older kids, workshops start at $35/members, $45/non-members.
+Set in two sessions for younger and older kids, workshops start as soon as school ends (weekdays, of course).

 There are so many wonderful organizations; we know that.
 But hopefully these nine will give you a head start for 2017 experiences, and lead you to find out about others for the next gift-giving season.